 Based on Experience in 19/20, Changes, Additions, or General Improvements to Be Made in 20/21: While we plan to return to in-person instruction, CAP may continue to incorporate virtual content throughout the year such as guest artists or virtual events for performances and exhibitions.
 We are now well-versed in virtual learning so we can support the programs when these opportunities arise.
-We Throughout the year, we will either match or exceed location requirements, including use of masks, temperature checks, virtual learning back up plans and related precautions.
+We will be more cautious and selective when and if travel, performing, or any other public activities are called for and may need to decline some of those requests to provide additional safety measures.
+Throughout the year, we will either match or exceed location requirements, including use of masks, temperature checks, virtual learning back up plans and related precautions.